centre-for-humanities-computing/chinese-twitter/README.md

 ## Methods

 ### Data description
-Using a Twitter API, we have so far collected a Twitter corpus, which contains 26.165 tweets posted in English language (for other langauges see Notes) in the period from 2020-05-19 to 2020-08-25 by the following accounts:
+Using a Twitter API, we have so far collected a Twitter corpus, which contains 26.165 tweets posted in English language in the period from 2020-05-19 to 2020-08-25 by the following accounts:

 | Account Name | Number of *English* tweets included in the analysis | Comment |
 | --- |:---:|---|